fnuecke/lama/README.md

 ```> cc-get install lama```

-This includes only `lama-conf`, but *not* the example programs.
-Note that you will have to use `os.loadAPI("/bin/lama-lib/lama")` in this case (in particular, you'll have to adjust that call in the example programs).
+This includes only `lama-conf`, but *not* the example program.
+Note that you will have to use `os.loadAPI("/bin/lama-lib/lama")` in this case (in particular, you'll have to adjust that call in the example program).

 In both cases you will get the [minified version](lama-min), which is roughly only 30% the size of the [original version](lama).
 The minified version was generated using [luamin][].
 I just slightly modified it so that all variable names are kept, in particular so that config variables are left in a readable state.